Ecsodikas/Ecsodikas/README.md

 Hello, Howdy and GrüGo,

 this is my GitHub profile.
-I am a PHP dev by day and OCaml dev by night.
-My interests are Game Development, Computer Graphics and Generative Art.
+I am a PHP dev by day and Common Lisp dev by night.
+My interests are Game Development, Computer Graphics and Generative Art (not AI art!).

 Have a good one!